Receivers for low-bandwidth optical (through-the-air) communications

 How about those handy photo amplifier ICs with the built-in photodiode and op-amp?

 Also available are a number of devices that have integrated photodiodes and op amps contained within a transparent package, such as the TI (formerly Burr-Brown) OPT101, OPT201, OPT212 and similar.
-While these components are useful in minimizing size and component count, experiments by others indicate that they offer little - if any - performance advantage over a less-expensive discrete photodiode coupled to a low-noise op-amp and have performance that is noticeably inferior to that of the VK7MJ circuit.
+While these components are useful in minimizing size and component count, experiments by others indicate that they offer little - if any - performance advantage over a less-expensive discrete photodiode coupled to a low-noise op-amp and have performance that is noticeably inferior to that of the VK7MJ circuit across the audio range.

 Final comments: